What are antioxidants?

 When it comes to antioxidant supplements, more is not necessarily better.
 Unless a health care provider recommends otherwise, most adults should limit their daily supplement intake of vitamin E to 100-200 IU (in the form of mixed tocopherols and tocotrienols), selenium to 100-200 mcg, and mixed carotenoids, including lycopene to 15,000 IU.
 Vitamin C is water soluble and quite safe even in large doses, but most people derive maximum benefit from taking 250-500 mg per day.

 How much does a child need?

-Dr. Weil recommends waiting until a child is four years old before considering giving him or her supplemental antioxidants.
-Children between the ages of four and 12 should get no more than 50 percent of his adult recommendations for antioxidants.
-Children older than 13 should take the dosage that Dr. Weil recommends for adults.
+Dr. Weil recommends limiting antioxidant supplements to what is in a children’s multivitamin for children four and younger.
+Children between the ages of four and 12 should get no more than 50 percent of the adult recommendation for antioxidants.
+Children older than 13 should limit their upper intake to what Dr. Weil recommends for adults.
 It is important to talk to your child's pediatrician before starting your child on antioxidant supplements.

-Eating a wide variety of whole foods, especially fruits and vegetables such as tomatoes, watermelon, papayas, blueberries, carrots, and leafy greens, will provide a wide range of beneficial antioxidants.
+For antioxidant foods, eating a wide variety of whole foods, especially fruits and vegetables such as tomatoes, watermelon, papayas, blueberries, carrots, and leafy greens, will provide a wide range of beneficial antioxidants.
 Regular consumption of green tea is also beneficial as it provides antioxidants known as catechins.
-However, it may not always be possible even for those who are conscientious about healthy eating to consume the optimum amounts on a daily basis.
-Consequently, Dr. Weil recommends incorporating his recommended antioxidant-supplement combination to fill any gaps that might occur in the daily diet.
+However, it may not always be possible even for those who are conscientious about healthy eating to consume the optimum amounts of antioxidants on a daily basis.
+Consequently, Dr. Weil recommends taking a multivitamin that can fill in any gaps that might occur in the daily diet.

 Are there any risks associated with consuming too much?